Profit Margin Calculator: Margin, Markup and Pricing Explained

 What Is Markup?

 Markup is also a profit ratio, but the base is cost rather than selling price.
+It answers: how much above cost did I price this product?

 Markup (%) = ((Selling Price − Cost) / Cost) × 100

-Margin vs Markup — Why It Matters
+Margin vs Markup — Why the Distinction Matters

-Calculating Selling Price from a Target Margin
+How to Calculate Selling Price from a Target Margin

 If you know your cost and need to hit a specific margin, use this formula: